-For 2024/25, FII's budget will be \$2.0 million for eligible organizations to deliver Wood First activities through the annual Call for Proposals.
-The allocations for Wood First investment in the four investment categories through this Call for Proposals are:
+For 2025/26, FII's budget will be \$2.5 million for eligible organizations to deliver Wood First activities through the annual Call for Proposals.

+2025/26 allocations for Wood First investment in the four investment categories through this Call for Proposals

-2024/25 allocations Call for Proposals Investment Category Amount Percent of subtotal Research and innovation \$840,000 42% Strengthening manufacturing and business capability \$550,000 28% Education and skills development \$510,000 26% Marketing, promotion, and outreach \$100,000 5% TOTAL \$2,000,000
+Investment category Amount Percent of subtotal Strengthening manufacturing and business capability \$900,000 36% Research and innovation \$850,000 34% Education and skills development \$600,000 24% Marketing, promotion and outreach \$150,000 6% TOTAL \$2,500,000

-Allocations reflect the recommendations of the Wood First Advisory Committee
+^{}Allocations reflect the recommendations of the Wood First Advisory Committee

 FII's investments in each investment category will be limited to the levels of the respective allocations.
 If proposed activities do not respond to the priorities given in this Investment Plan, FII reserves the right to allocate investments to activities delivered by FII (or others) for that same focus area.
 Recipients must clearly identify in their proposals to which focus area each of their proposed activities relates.

-Again for 2024/25, the Wood First research and innovation investment category will have its own online application program separate from the other investment categories.
+Again for 2025/26, the Wood First research and innovation investment category will have its own online application program separate from the other investment categories.